vestrainteractive/subcategory-grid/README.md

 # Subcategory Grid Shortcode

 This WordPress plugin displays a responsive grid of subcategories (or any hierarchical taxonomy terms) with featured images.
-It includes infinite scroll, server-side HTML caching for performance, and admin tools for cache management.
+It includes infinite scroll and server-side HTML caching for performance.

 ## Features